-Tags may crop up almost anywhere on the skin.
-Often the cause is unclear, but some people may be genetically prone to them.
+Skin tags may crop up almost anywhere on the skin.
+Often the cause is unknown, but some people may be genetically prone to them.

 When skin tags form around the anus, one or more of the following factors is usually involved: